-The Marcia Dunn and Jonathan Sobel Department of Neurology at Hospital for Special Surgery (HSS) is dedicated to providing expert, compassionate, and prompt care to patients with mobility disorders.
+The Marcia Dunn and Jonathan Sobel Department of Neurology at HSS is dedicated to providing expert, compassionate, and prompt care to patients with mobility disorders.
 Our neurologists are board certified with subspecialty training in neurophysiology, neuromuscular disease, and movement disorders.

 Our neurophysiology laboratory provides inpatient and outpatient EMG, EEG and Evoked Potential testing to HSS patients as well as to patients referred by other physicians.
 We also have an extensive program devoted to monitoring of the spinal cord and nerves during surgery at HSS.

 At HSS Neurology we provide infusions in our new outpatient Infusion Therapy Center, featuring semi-private areas in a quiet, comfortable environment.
 This bright, state-of-the-art center is flooded with natural light and enables patients to receive treatment in a pleasant and warm environment while overlooking the East River.
 Neurologic therapies such as Intravenous Immune Globulin (IVIG) therapy, intravenous hydration, Radicava (Edaravone), and Soliris (Eculizumab) are offered in the infusion suite in a safe, carefully monitored setting.